uikit/uikit-site/docs/pages/javascript-utilities.md

 ### trigger

-This function is used to manually triggering an event on an element.
+TODO: to manually triggering an event on an element.
-The following parameters may be passed to the function.

 | Parameter | Type   | Default | Description                                 |
 |:----------|:-------|:--------|:--------------------------------------------|